PRASANG

 Better AI understanding

-The generated file is designed for one thing:
+The output is engineered for one thing:

 Maximum repository understanding per token.